-Darrell W. Johnson; Born 1929; Graduated: West Seattle High School, 1947; Central Washington University, B.A.
+Darrell W. JOHNSON Darrell W. Johnson; Born 1929; Graduated: West Seattle High School, 1947; Central Washington University, B.A.
 1952, M.Ed.
-1956; University of Washington, Doctorate in Educational Psychology 1970; married with two children; 35 year Renton resident; 30 years experience as public school teacher, counselor, psychologist; visiting professor, University of Alaska and Central Washington University; since 1972 a psychologist in private practice with specialties in learning, child and family, counseling, psychological evaluation, organization development, and dispute mediation.
+1955; University of Washington, Doctorate in Educational Psychology 1970; married with two children; 35 year Renton resident; 30 years experience as public school teacher, counselor, psychologist; visiting professor, University of Alaska and Central Washington University; since 1972 a psychologist in private practice with specialties in learning, child and family, counseling, psychological evaluation, organization development, and dispute mediation.
 Renton students invest thirteen years of their lives in their school experience.
 It is our responsibility to assure they become experts in their own learning.
 They must acquire knowledge, skills, and understandings that are consistent with their investment.
 Knowledgeable leadership on the Renton School Board is necessary to provide a curriculum that keeps pace with rapid changes around us.
 Several issues requiring more open and efficient problem solving need immediate attention: disregard for citizen input, low teacher morale, and recurring conflicts with employee unions.
 Ill-considered "solutions" plague our district: Busing kindergartners, closing neighborhood schools, and unwarranted capital expenditures are just a few.
 Renton citizens, parents, teachers, and other district personnel must be allowed and encouraged to participate in the decisions that affect children and their work.
 Your vote can help place me in the position to provide that knowledgeable support and move Renton toward a truly superior educational system.
-CAMPAIGN MAILING ADDRESS: 1213 N 37 ST, Renton, WA 98056 PHONE NUMBER: 255-8079

-Auburn School District No. 408 Director
+CAMPAIGN MAILING ADDRESS: 1213 N 37 ST, Renton, WA 98056 PHONE NUMBER: 255-8079 LOCAL FOCUS: The Bellevue School District is a public school district organized under Washington State laws.
+The District serves approximately 14,820 public school students who reside in the City of Bellevue and in adjacent areas of King County.
+It is governed by a five member elected board of directors.
+Bellevue School District No. 405 Director